cakeng/SNU_CS_OS_2021_Courseworks/README.md

 ![proj1_diagram](./proj1_diagram.PNG)

-Use git clone to download proj1 brach
+Use git clone to download source and switch to proj1 brach.
 Create tizen-image directory and unzip&copy the required image files.
+(As in proj0)
-The directory structure would look like
+The directory structure should look like

 dir_root/
 ------osfall2021-team1-proj1/